gchq/stroom-docs/dev-guide/components.md

 ### API layer

-All communication between components in stroom are made via the components API.
+All communication between components in stroom must be made via a component's API.
 The API provides the minimum surface area for communication between components and decouples dependencies between components to just the API code.
-For component testing purposes mock implementations of these APIs can be used for dependant components to limit testing to just a single component.
+For component testing purposes mock implementations of these APIs can be used to limit testing to just a single component.

 ## Component API and service implementation, e.g. modules ending in `-impl`